ministryofjustice/opg-use-an-lpa/mock-integrations/README.md

 ## Prerequisites

-You will need yq and wget to work with this mock!
+You will need yq and wget to work with the mocks!

 ```shell
 brew install yq wget
 ```

+## Sirius API Gateway mock

 ## Using the mock